The Scholarships

 What is the process after I apply within the deadline?

-Applicants will hear whether they have been called to a zoom interview or not by the Judges within two weeks of Friday 4th July.
-Interviews will take place between 14th - 25th July.
-Applicants will be informed of the specific dates with plenty of notice, and will be expected to keep availability in case they are called to interview.
-The applicant will then hear if they have successfully been awarded a scholarship by no later than Friday 15th August.
+Applicants will hear whether they have been called to a Zoom interview or not by the Judges by Friday 26th June 2026.
+Interviews will take place on Wednesday 1st, Thursday 2nd and Friday 3rd July 2026, between 10am - 1pm British Summer Time on each day.
+Applicants will be informed of the specific time by Friday 26th June at the latest, and will be expected to keep availability on the 1st, 2nd and 3rd July in case they are called to interview.
+The applicant will then hear if they have successfully been awarded a scholarship by no later than Friday 31st July.

 What criteria are the Judges looking for?